Resources > Articles

 A competitor’s strength, on the other hand, is generally not something it wants to change or “fix”:

-• Companies like Google make new products available on a regular basis to drive innovation.
+• Companies like Google make new products available regularly to drive innovation.

-The challenge for their competitors is to find the weakness in those strengths:
+The challenge for their competitors is to find the weaknesses in those strengths:

-• Do the larger enterprise vendors have compelling offerings for small, one-off opportunities?
-Have they sacrificed best-of-breed solutions for generalized, one-size-fits-all products that are customizable only through high-cost professional services?
+• Do the more prominent enterprise vendors have compelling offerings for small, one-off opportunities?
+Have they sacrificed best-of-breed solutions for generalized, one-size-fits-all products customizable only through high-cost professional services?

 • Does IT want to move all applications to an off-site hosting provider?
 Would some applications provide better security or performance if they were available on-premises?